pleb/blog/posts/minimal-nextjs-blog-part4-show-posts-in-category.md

 ---

 In [part 5](/posts/minimal-nextjs-blog-part5-miscellaneous-pages) I support for miscellaneous pages.
-Like this part, it is amazing (Again, Self Certified).
+Like this part, it's amazing (Self Certified).

 ## Source